Cumminsc9/SVG_Parser/README.md

 6. Any new code should be commented if immediately it does not make logical sense

 ## Microsoft Visio 2016 SVG Document Guidelines
-To ensure that the classes are generated correctly from the SVG diagram you will need to ensure the UML class diagram is formatted to the following specifications.
+To ensure that the Java template classes are generated correctly from the exported SVG diagram you will need to ensure the UML class diagram is formatted to the following specifications.

-1. Classes can't be inline with each other
+1. Classes cannot be inline with each other
 2. Ensure that variables and methods contain all relevant information
   * Including; Access type, return type, name, and any arguments required.
 (See screenshot below)
 3. Ensure spacing is correct on all members and methods